knowsys/rulewerk/README.md

 * The module **vlog4j-examples** includes short example programs that demonstrate various features and use cases
 * The GitHub project **[VLog4j Example](https://github.com/knowsys/vlog4j-example)** shows how to use VLog4j in own Maven projects and can be used as a skeleton for own projects
 * [JavaDoc](https://knowsys.github.io/vlog4j/) is available online and through the Maven packages.
-* A VLog4j [Wiki](https://github.com/knowsys/vlog4j/wiki) is available online, with detailed information about vlog4j usage, the supported rule language, and related publications.
+* A VLog4j [Wiki](https://github.com/knowsys/vlog4j/wiki) is available online, with detailed information about vlog4j usage, the supported rule language [examples](https://github.com/knowsys/vlog4j/wiki/Rule-syntax-by-examples) and [grammar](https://github.com/knowsys/vlog4j/wiki/Rule-syntax-grammar), and related publications.

 Development
 -----------